We're 100% independent

-Revealing the Most and Least Affordable Airports in North America
+Revealing the Most and Least Affordable Airports in North America: 2025 Update

 You've got two types of people in this world.
 Your last-minute sprinters and your pre-flight relaxers.
 Whether you're dashing to catch the 'final call' or opting for a stress-free, pre-flight beer, one thing is for sure – airports are damn expensive.